Semolina pudding: Hungary

 Hungarians call this dish tejbegríz or tejbedara, meaning "semolina in milk".
 Usually cooked with a generous amount of sugar, some butter, and a pinch of salt.
 It is served warm either plain or sprinkled with cocoa powder, cinnamon sugar, sometimes with fresh or canned fruits, jam, vanilla, choco bits; modern additions include ice cream, whipped cream, brown sugar, maple syrup, candied fruit, granola, pumpkin seeds etc. A similar but much thicker pudding-like product, precooked and packaged as a store-bought convenience food, is marketed under the name grízpuding (mirror translation for semolina pudding).

 Lithuania

 In Lithuania, this dish is called manų košė.
 Usually, it is cooked in a mixture of water, milk and sugar, and is always served warm, with a topping of cinnamon and sugar, or sometimes jam.

 Levant

 In the Levant, semolina pudding is used as a ingredient in making tamriyeh (تمرية), a dessert made by cutting rose-water flavored semolina pudding into squares, wrapping it in filo pastry, frying it, and topping it with powdered sugar and syrup.
 It is often associated with the city of Nablus, and is popular elsewhere, like Lebanon and Egypt.

+Nabulsi cheese is a component of some Levantine semolina puddings.